IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 ### Install Azure CLI

 Install the Azure command-line interface.
-See [How to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) in the Azure documentation.
+For details, see [How to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) in the Azure documentation.

 ### Get the Required Azure Permissions